-University of Buffalo (UB) School of Medicine and Biomedical Sciences students are identified at the end of their sophomore year via UB-EOPIM (Early opportunity in Medicine Program), and will matriculate in the medical school pending successful completion of pre-medical training at Tougaloo College and other post-acceptance requirements as determined by the admissions committee.
+Tougaloo College and the University at Buffalo (UB) School of Medicine and Biomedical Sciences have entered into a partnership to enhance excellence in the training of competent physicians.
+Tougaloo students are identified at the end of their sophomore year via UB-EOPIM (Early opportunity in Medicine Program), and will matriculate in the medical school pending successful completion of pre-medical training at Tougaloo College and other post-acceptance requirements as determined by the admissions committee.
 Identified students will participate in a focused summer research program (CLIMB-PRO) at UB prior to matriculation.
 Admission into the EOPIM is based on holistic review of each applicant with appropriate consideration of academic metrics, personal attributes and life experience.